MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 ## Create and deploy a service tier

 1. Using the **Service Template Designer**, create a service template and add the applicable VM templates you previously created to the service template.
-2. Add a new Virtual Fibre Channel adapter (vHBA) to the **Configure Hardware** page of the service template.
+2. Add a new virtual fibre channel adapter (vHBA) to the **Configure Hardware** page of the service template.
 For each vHBA that you create, specify dynamic or static WWPN port assignments and select the fabric classification.
 3. Create service tier from the service template and assign the service tier to a computer tier.
 4. Deploy the tier.
 5. After you deploy it, you can zone a virtual fibre channel storage array to the service tier.
 Then create a LUN for the array and register (unmask) it to the tier.

+## Next steps

+[Set up storage](hyper-v-storage.md) for Hyper-V hosts and clusters.